Tasha Schwikert

-Tasha Schwikert Warren (born November 21, 1984) is a retired American gymnast who is a 2000 Olympic bronze medalist, a World Gymnastics Championships team gold medalist, the 2001 and 2002 U.S. senior national all-around champion and the 2005 and 2008 NCAA all-around national champion.
+Tasha Schwikert Moser (born November 21, 1984) is a retired American gymnast who is a 2000 Olympic bronze medalist, a World Gymnastics Championships team gold medalist, the 2001 and 2002 U.S. senior national all-around champion and the 2005 and 2008 NCAA all-around national champion.

 Schwikert began gymnastics at a young age and rose through the ranks to the elite level in the sport in the mid-90s.
 She was a surprise member of the 2000 Olympic squad, but performed well in both the team preliminaries and finals in Sydney.
 Following the Olympics, she became one of the most prominent gymnasts in the United States, winning two team medals at the World Championships and placing fifth in the all-around at the 2001 Worlds.
 An ankle injury impeded her progress and left her named as an alternate on the 2004 Olympic team.

 Following her elite career, Schwikert spent four years as a member of the UCLA Bruins gymnastics team.
 During her time with the Bruins she won two individual all-around NCAA national champion titles and two Pac-10 all-around titles, and was nominated for the Honda Award.
 She is currently pursuing a career in broadcast journalism, and has already been employed as a commentator at several major gymnastics events.